 AJAL commenced publication in March 2014.

-It superseded the Hong Kong Journal of Applied Linguistics which was published between 1996 and 2013, and which is listed in The Excellence in Research for Australia (ERA) Journal List.
+Its predecessor, the Hong Kong Journal of Applied Linguistics, was published between 1996 and 2013, and is listed in The Excellence in Research for Australia (ERA) Journal List.